 Elevated level of arsenic is a concern to agriculture, irrigation, and drinking water industries.
 Due to the natural occurrence of this element, foods and crops inevitably intake arsenic from the soil.
 Therefore, it is incumbent to minimize the added exposure of this element from drinking water to prevent reaching toxicity levels in health.
 With adverse negative health effects ranging from vomiting to skin cancer, arsenic is a major public health concern.
 In January 2006, the U.S. Environmental Protection Agency (EPA) started enforcing the new arsenic limit of 10 parts per billion (ppb) in drinking water.
 The previous limit was 50 ppb.
 Arsenic is a known carcinogen, increasing the risk of cancer even at very low concentrations.

-Arsenic removal can take place by two methods: Ion-Exchange and Reverse Osmosis system.
+Removing arsenic from water can take place by two methods: Ion-Exchange and Reverse Osmosis system.
 Both of these methods have been proven to be an effective solution to this issue.
 The difference between the two is the amount of contaminant removal.
 Ion-exchange focuses on a specific contaminant’s chemical charge in order to replace it with another harmless ion, while the RO system filters out multiple contaminants at once.

 The two types of anion exchange resins commonly used today are Type 1 and Type 2 strongly basic anion exchange resins.
 These methods are used to remove sulfates, nitrates, arsenic and balance the alkalinity in the water.
 However, it is worth to use the tried-and-true method of arsenic removal—brine-regenerated strong base anion resin.
 Because the anion unit is salt regenerated, materials of construction may be similar to that of a water softener.
 The system will comprise of a mineral tank (FRP tank or Steel tank).
 The valve controller can be top or side mounted.
 If the system is big then we can use face piping with diaphragm or butterfly valves.
 Controllers can be a Digital Stager or PLC if more options are needed.